Living Book Summary: Little House on the Prairie

 Book Summaries of Little House on the Prairie Series

 Would you believe I was able to complete the set from thrift store shopping?
-But if you don’t have the time or patience to hunt them up individually, look at how pretty the boxed set looks:
+But if you don’t have the time or patience to hunt them up individually, look at how pretty the Little House on the Prairie boxed set looks:

 Alternatively, if you want to check out what’s inside each book before plunging in, here are some quick summaries.
 We hope these can help you know what to look out for, if you’ve not read them yourself, or to jog your memory, if you actually read them when you were younger:

-This book opens the whole series, with 4-year-old Laura and her family settling in the big woods of Wisconsin in the year 1871.
+The series opens with Little House in the Big Woods, with 4-year-old Laura and her family settling in the big woods of Wisconsin in the year 1871.
 Experience what it was like to live in a log cabin as a little girl, with all the strange night sounds in the deep woods.
 See how Pa hunts to provide for the family, and how they work hard to make it nice and cozy through the cold winter, giving each other homemade gifts to make Christmas special even through the hardship!

 But this is a great book, too, in all aspects!
 We especially loved Almanzo’s experiences, young as he is, helping out in their farm, hauling wood, waking up at the crack of dawn to feed the animals–and his special love for horses.
 We can also watch him and his older brother and sisters make not-so-wise decisions, and also see him grow in maturity and start to make better choices.